cloud-elements/devportal/docs/elements/dropbox/dropbox-create-instance.md

 ## Create Instance

-Dropbox is a Customer Success Platform.
+Dropbox is a Cloud Storage Platform.
 When you provision an instance, your app will have access to the different functionality offered by the Dropbox platform.

 ### Step 1.
 Get Elements OAuth Information